 We are looking for members for Center for COSMIC WONDER.
-This position will be responsible for selling clothing, crafts and preparing for exhibitions You must be able to work 5 days a week, weekends and holidays on a part-time.
+This position will be responsible for selling clothing, crafts and preparing for exhibitions You must be able to work 2〜3 days a week, weekends and holidays.
 To apply, please send your resume to the address below.
 We will contact you for a job interview.
-Please note that we will not return any documents sent to us.
+If you have any questions about the recruitment process, please contact us.

 These Japanese wool garments are hand-spun and hand-knitted.
 Rare Japanese wool is shorn at a farm and washed by hand to remove dirt and oil.
 Hand-washing does not remove too much oil from the wool, keeping it warm.
 Each garment is made from the wool of one sheep, thus retaining that sheep’s unique texture.
 The garments are made by Kana Ushijima, who creates beautiful hand-spun wool yarns, and Tomoko Kodama, who hand-knits the unique yarns with precision.
 Cashmere has excellent heat retention properties.
 Cashmere garments are also very light and give everlasting comfort.
 The cashmere from Inner Mongolia, considered to be of the highest quality, is spun in Japan and knitted with a seamless ‘whole garment’ design.